Fine structure of current noise spectra in nanoelectromechanical resonators: Introduction

-\textbf{{\em Introduction.}} Nanoelectromechanical systems (NEMS) provide versatile platforms to study quantum mechanical behaviors, and show great potential application for quantum sensing~\cite{AresPRL16,KhoslaPRX18,QuantumSensingRMP,ArrangoizNature2019}, and in quantum information processing~\cite{ClelandPRL2004,NMReadoutNature,Poot12,Palyi12,Ohm12,XiangRMP13,RipsPRL13,NoriPRL16,RossiNature2018,QinNPJQ2019}.
-The coupling effects between the mechanical vibration and electronic degrees of freedom for a single-electron transistor have been theoretically studied previously for different regimes \cite{MitraPRB04,ArmourPRB04,Blanter04,Mozyrsky06,Usmani07,DEL-QE2019}.
-Because of the properties of carbon nanotubes (CNTs), i.e. low mass and high stiffness, CNTs are promising materials for high-quality nanomechanical applications \cite{Sapmaz03,Sazonova04,Garcia-Sanchez07,Huttel09,Lassagne09,Steele09,HuttelPRL09,WenNP2020}.
-CNTs are sensitive to the thermal and quantum fluctuating forces due to electron hopping onto or off the resonator; and those forces induce damping, frequency shift, and dephasing of the resonator absorption spectrum.
-At low temperatures, the amplitude of the flexural vibration can be obtained by measuring the DC current through the CNT.
-In those measurements, one often applies electrical frequency-mixing \cite{Sazonova04,PengPRL06,Witkamp06,Lassagne09} or rectification \cite{Huttel09,Steele09} techniques.
-The current noise power spectrum measurements provide high sensitive detection~\cite{moser13,Moser2014NN}.
-The direct connection between the current noise spectrum and the vibration mode could provide a high-sensitive detection of the electronic dynamics via electron-vibration coupling.
+Nanoelectromechanical systems (NEMS) provide versatile platforms for studying quantum mechanical behaviors and hold great potential for applications in quantum sensing~\cite{AresPRL16,KhoslaPRX18,QuantumSensingRMP,ArrangoizNature2019} and quantum information processing~\cite{ClelandPRL2004,NMReadoutNature,Poot12,Palyi12,Ohm12,XiangRMP13,RipsPRL13,NoriPRL16,RossiNature2018,QinNPJQ2019,BachtoldPRX21}.
+The coupling effects between mechanical vibrations and the electronic degrees of freedom in a single-electron transistor have been theoretically studied in various regimes~\cite{MitraPRB04,ArmourPRB04,Blanter04,IsacssonEPL,Mozyrsky06,Usmani07,Micchi15PRL,Micchi16PRB,DEL-QE2019}.
+Due to their unique properties -- low mass and high stiffness -- carbon nanotubes (CNTs) are promising materials for high-quality nanomechanical applications~\cite{Sapmaz03,Sazonova04,Garcia-Sanchez07,Huttel09,Lassagne09,Steele09,HuttelPRL09,WenNP2020}.
+CNTs are highly sensitive to thermal and quantum fluctuating forces caused by electron hopping onto or off the resonator, which in turn induce damping, frequency shifts, and dephasing in the resonator's absorption spectrum.

+At low temperatures, the amplitude of flexural vibrations can be measured by observing the DC current through the CNT.
+In these measurements, electrical frequency-mixing~\cite{Sazonova04,PengPRL06,Witkamp06,Lassagne09} or rectification~\cite{Huttel09,Steele09} techniques are often employed.
+Additionally, current noise power spectrum measurements offer highly sensitive detection~\cite{moser13,Moser2014NN}.
+The direct relationship between the current noise spectrum and the vibration modes provides a precise method for detecting electronic dynamics via electron-vibration coupling.

+In this work, we consider a suspended CNT quantum dot (QD) resonator connected to source and drain reservoirs and study the noise power spectrum of the current flowing through the device.
+The electron charge density in the quantum dot is linearly coupled to the flexural vibration mode due to the vibration's influence on the gate capacitance.
+We show that electron-vibration coupling results in narrow peaks at the mechanical mode frequencies in the current noise power spectrum.

+Using the rigorous Keldysh diagrammatic Green's function formalism for nonequilibrium systems, we reveal that these narrow peaks arise from electron-vibration vertex corrections to the disconnected diagrams (in the case without electron-vibration coupling).
+A similar noise peak was previously found in the classical regime by solving rate equations~\cite{armour04}.
+Here, we directly link the noise spectrum to the Green's function of the vibration mode in both quantum and classical regimes.